 So, how can you use it to your advantage?

 First, head over to the Podcast cover art templates page.

 You should now see a range of pre-made podcast cover art templates you can play around with.

 Once you pick a template, you will be taken straight to the software’s editing tool or you can head straight to the editor using this link.

 Here, you can flex your creative muscles.

 Browse through a large library of web-optimized sketches and experiment with the design.

-Or perhaps you’d like to add a hero image, icons, additional text, or change the color scheme?
+Or perhaps you’d like to add a hero image, icons, curved text, or change the color scheme?
 Again, Pixelied’s editing tool makes all these steps easy.